Introduction

 How can I ensure the paint adheres well to the bumper?

-Thoroughly cleaning and sanding the surface before painting will help create a strong bond for the paint.
+Thoroughly clean and sand the surface before painting to create a solid foundation for the paint to bond with.

 What should I do if I notice imperfections after painting?

-Allow the paint to fully cure, then lightly sand the area and apply a touch-up coat for a smooth finish.
+Allow the paint to fully cure, then lightly sand the affected area.
+Apply a touch-up coat for a smooth, even finish.